AshkanGoharfar/AR-online-shopping-iOS/README.md

 end
 ```

-Finally, run the following command to install the dependencies to the podfile.
+Run the following command to install the dependencies to the podfile.
 ```bash
 pod install
 ```

-Connect your iphone to your MacBook and run the code in Xcode :)
+Finally, Open the AR-online-shopping-iOS.xcworkspace file in the Xcode.
+Connect your iphone to your MacBook and run the code :)

 # Context
 ### How Augmented Reality in Ecommerce Can Deliver a More Enticing Shopping Experience?